Béla Fleck and Abigail Washburn

 [music: “Keys to the Kingdom” by Béla Fleck & Abigail Washburn]

 Ms. Tippett: Abigail Washburn’s albums include Song of the Traveling Daughter and City of Refuge.
 Béla Fleck has recorded over 40 albums, most famously with The Flecktones and New Grass Revival.
-Their first full album collaboration, called Béla Fleck and Abigail Washburn, was awarded the 2016 Grammy for Best Folk Album.
+Their first full album collaboration, called Béla Fleck & Abigail Washburn, was awarded the 2016 Grammy for Best Folk Album.
+Their newest album is Echo in the Valley.
+And in 2018, they produced another collaboration, their second son.

 Ms. Tippett: Thanks again to our friends at WPLN Nashville Public Radio who made this show possible.

 On Being was created at American Public Media.
-Our funding partners are:
+Our funding partners include:

 The Fetzer Institute, helping to build the spiritual foundation for a loving world.
 Find them at fetzer.org.